 This doesn’t mean that you shouldn’t seek to achieve your own personal goals, but putting too much emphasis on them can be dangerous especially when non-zero goals are ignored.
 Branching out your goal setting to include other people, and how you can help and serve them will benefit you more in the long run.

 Ken Sheldon did comparative research on extrinsic and intrinsic goals.
 He and his colleagues discovered that goals which increase feelings of autonomy, competence, or connection to others lead to greater happiness.

 For this reason, intrinsic goal setting is imperative.
 Intrinsic goals aim to build deep and lasting relationships with others and yourself.
 In contrast, emphasizing too greatly on achieving fortune and fame, while disregarding intrinsic goals, can lead to less contentment in life (Niemiec, 2009).

 Mihaly Csikszentmihalyi, the father of flow, describes the necessity of effective goal setting in order to attain the euphoric state of flow.
-The activity being performed has to be challenging but attainable.
+The activity being performed needs to be challenging yet attainable.